loginid1/loginid-tutorial/README.md

 If all those are available, do this:

-- `make build`  // this compiles code and build the docker images
+- `make build`  // this compiles code and builds the docker images
 - `docker-compose up`  // this launches the system, use `docker-compose -f docker-compose-dev.yml up` to use the debugging enabled user management container
 - `http://localhost`  // open a browser at that location and enjoy the app
-- when authenticating, choose a username of your choice (which is hopefully not taken)
+- when authenticating, choose a username of your choice

 The application uses the LoginID issued JWT as its session token and when authenticating users against the user management API.
 For this demo the JWT is stored in the session store of the browser.